Chemtrails? You should know about GeoEngineering

 It’s not a conspiracy theory when no one is hiding it!
 So why is the public not aware of this?

 So is this all a big deal?
 That is really for you to decide.
-Obviously, some people do not think it’s a big deal, because they refuse to even acknowledge the reality of it or engage in the practice of it.
-Others, take it to a whole new level as though THIS is what is going to cause the end of mankind.
-But somewhere in the middle, are those who have a legitimate concern about the long-term effects of low-dose exposure to these chemicals – as in what are the long-term effects on our crops and personal health in regard to exposure to these known toxic chemicals?
+Obviously, some people do not think it’s a big deal because they refuse even to acknowledge the reality of it or engage in the practice of it.
+Others take it to a whole new level as though THIS is what is going to cause the end of humanity.
+But somewhere in the middle are those who have a legitimate concern about the long-term effects of low-dose exposure to these chemicals – as in what are the long-term effects on our crops and personal health regarding exposure to these known toxic chemicals?

 Regardless, it should be very apparent now that the idea of Chemtrails is not exactly a conspiracy theory at all.
-It is simple: Cloud seeding = weather modification = Geo-engineering = Chem-trails – are are very real.
-We are literally surrounded by facts, diagrams, companies, government funding, etc. to demonstrate this.
+It is simple: Cloud seeding = weather modification = Geo-engineering = Chem-trails – are very real.
+We are surrounded by facts, diagrams, companies, government funding, etc., to demonstrate this.
 Just look at what nawcinc.com has to say about it.

 “The most common sponsors of cloud seeding projects include water agencies, municipalities, operators of hydroelectric power facilities, agricultural or ranching interests, airports and recreational interests such as ski areas.
 An increasing number of sponsors are incorporating cloud seeding as an integral part of their ongoing water resource management strategies.”

 “Over its history of 50 years, modern cloud seeding has involved projects of various types in nearly 50 countries around the world.
 Some individual projects have been in operation nearly continuously for decades, with a few operating for nearly fifty years.
 As water needs increase world-wide, the demand for weather modification services will also increase.”